devendranaga/programming-in-C-and-Cpp/book.md

 Copy and Paste the above program in a text editor and save it in a file called `hello_world.c`.

 The below command is used to compile the program.

+All the source code files written in C will have an extension `.c` or `.h`.

+The files with `.h` extensionn are called header files.
+Header files contain the following.

+1. Macro definitions.
+2. Function prototypes.
+3. Data structure definitions.

 ```bash
 gcc hello_world.c